-Advertorial How many times have you walked out of a store only to realize later that you have MISSED OUT on an attractive offer or discount with your credit card?
-How many times have you highlighted cafes and restaurants on your credit card privileges catalogue at home only TO FORGET about them when you
+Number of View: 49754Tweet Advertorial How many times have you walked out of a store only to realize later that you have MISSED OUT on an attractive offer or discount with your credit card?
+How many times have you highlighted cafes and restaurants on your credit card privileges catalogue at home only TO FORGET…

 about 1 year ago - 2 comments

-“Eat With Esty“, exploring the art of good eating here and there.
+Number of View: 132909Tweet “Eat With Esty“, exploring the art of good eating here and there.
 First up, Romanza Le Restaurant.
 Malaysia’s first fine dining French Mediterranean fusion restaurant laced with a dash of Southern African flair.
 Build castles in the air with open wild grasslands and savannah to the Cape Coastal wine lands.
-The hidden food paradise is
+The…

-Grand Millennium Kuala Lumpur is proud to fly-in two Award-winning Guest Chefs – Chef Chan Kwok and Chef Chung Lap Fai from Singapore’s renowned Hua Ting Restaurant of Orchard Hotel.
-Both culinary maestros will present their signature cuisines at Zing Cantonese restaurant, with Group Master Chef Chan Kwok presenting from 27th June to 2nd
+Number of View: 61923Tweet Grand Millennium Kuala Lumpur is proud to fly-in two Award-winning Guest Chefs – Chef Chan Kwok and Chef Chung Lap Fai from Singapore’s renowned Hua Ting Restaurant of Orchard Hotel.
+Both culinary maestros will present their signature cuisines at Zing Cantonese restaurant, with Group Master Chef Chan Kwok presenting from…

-Above is the 1st dish!
+Number of View: 44635Tweet Above is the 1st dish!
 The Appetizers.
 2nd dish, the main course.
 The Roasted Meat Platter!
 My favourite juicy Roasted Duck with crispy skin. *drools* Everyone’s favourite Char Siew 3rd dish, stewed Soon Hock fish!
 Fish is fresh, and the gravy that came with it is just delicious!
-4th dish, the beancurd and a fat
+4th dish, the…